lino-framework/atelier/docs/usage.rst

 But for atelier there are two additional required conventions:

-- The :xfile:`setup.py` file must define a name :envvar:`SETUP_INFO`
-  which is a dict containing all those keyword arguments passed to the :func:`setup` function.
+- The :xfile:`setup.py` file must define a name :envvar:`SETUP_INFO`, which must be a dict containing the keyword arguments to be passed to the :func:`setup` function.

-- The :xfile:`setup.py` file should actualy call the :func:`setup`
+- The :xfile:`setup.py` file should actually call the :func:`setup`
   function *only if* invoked from a command line, i.e. only `if __name__ == '__main__'`.